Nootless/Coding_Tutorial/Lesson0/Chapter0.md

 if __name__ == '__main__':
     print('Hello, World!')
 ```
 While most of this might not be clear to a first time user, if ran this should output ``Hello, World!`` in the console.

+You probably have noticed that the line ``print('Hello, World!')`` is indented by a tab.
+Unlike C-like programming languages, Python does not use ``{}`` brackets to indicate constructions, but rather by indentation.
+While this might not make sense right now, it is important to start thinking about how python structures its code.

 If there is any issues, please use google or directly ask me and I will post a running list of problems and solutions below.